 Expanding knowledge and taking responsibility for effecting positive change throughout Texas are core values at The University of Texas at Austin.
 The Academic Service-Learning program furthers these values by facilitating the collaboration of students, instructors, and community partners on service projects that are beneficial to everyone involved.

-These students nominated by their deans represent formidable experience and student leadership in community service and potentially the next generation of civic leadership in Austin.
+These students nominated by their deans represent formidable experience and student leadership in community service, and potentially the next generation of civic leadership in Austin.
 Over the course of their fellowship, LCCE Fellows have the opportunity to engage in discussions with residents and neighborhood associations in communities across the city and organize alongside residents to explore and define community priorities for revitalization.
-In addition to being advised by city and community leaders, students enroll in the service-learning course LA125.
+In addition to being advised by city and community leaders, students receive academic credit through a required enrollment in the service-learning course LA125.

 UT’s Largest Day of Service – this event brings over 2000 UT students, faculty, and staff together with an Austin neighborhood on the last Saturday in February.
 Partnering to complete beautification projects identified by neighborhood residents and community organizations, The Project aims to help neighborhoods in need while creating relationships between UT students and the Austin community.

 The Tower Awards are presented annually to honor excellence in volunteerism among the students, faculty, and staff at The University of Texas at Austin.
 Awards are presented at a ceremony, which recognizes students, faculty, and staff of the university, as well as community agencies and university-community partnership efforts.